Subsidised loan limits

 Whereas the subsidised loan limits are reviewed annually, changes to the limits do not affect your subsidy assistance if your DHOAS home loan is already established and you are in receipt of subsidy payments.

 The reason for this is that while the value of the house that you are buying may increase or decrease, the principal value of your loan will not.

 This applies unless you stop then restart your DHOAS subsidy related to that home loan.
 In this case, the subsidised loan limits and home loan balance that are current at the time you restart your subsidy payments will apply to your subsidy, not your original drawdown loan amount nor previous years' loan limits.

 This may result in receiving a different subsidy amount than you did prior to the halt in DHOAS.

-Please see the Subsidy Tier Tables for each financial year since the Scheme begin on 1 July 2008, showing the subsidised loan limits that are applicable for subsidy payments which commenced in that financial year.
+Please see the Interest Rates, Subsidy Tiers and Values tables for each financial year since the Scheme begin on 1 July 2008, showing the subsidised loan limits that are applicable for subsidy payments which commenced in that financial year.